Tearsheet

 AI Analysis | Feedback

-Steven Sintros, President and Chief Executive Officer
+Steven S. Sintros, President and Chief Executive Officer

 Shane F. O'Connor, Executive Vice President and Chief Financial Officer

-Kelly Rooney, Chief Operating Officer
+Kelly Rooney, Executive Vice President and Chief Operating Officer

-Ms. Rooney joined UniFirst in 2024 as Chief Operating Officer.
-She has over 25 years of experience in operational and leadership roles within large-scale B2B route-based operations.
-Before joining UniFirst, Ms. Rooney served as Chief Human Resources Officer at Waste Management, a public company.
+Ms. Rooney was appointed as Executive Vice President and Chief Operating Officer at UniFirst Corporation, effective September 30, 2024.
+She brings over 25 years of experience in operational and leadership roles within large-scale B2B route-based operations.
+Before joining UniFirst, Ms. Rooney served as the Chief Human Resources Officer at Waste Management.

 David M. Katz, Executive Vice President, Sales and Marketing